DMEthier/National-NOS/README.md

 # National-NOS
-Birds Canada R code for the National NOS analysis
+National population trends using the NOS data from NatureCounts